minimac321/MNIST-Digit-Classifier/README.md

 # MNIST-TensorFlow
-Solve the classical MNIST dataset by implementing a convulutional neural network multiclass image classification
+Solve the classical MNIST dataset by implementing a convolutional neural network multiclass image classification